fNote: I was a guest of the Kaua’i Visitors Bureau which is when I had the pleasure of doing ALL of this and more.

 The Hawaiian island Kauai is best known as the backdrop for some of Hollywood’s iconic films ranging from Elvis Presley’s Blue Hawaii to Spielberg’s Jurassic Park.
 Did you know, however, that this relatively small island is the ultimate vacation destination for tourists interested in leaving the high-rise hotels and experiencing untouched scenery and authentic Hawaiian culture?
-This “Garden Island” may not have the amenities of more developed islands like O’ahu, but that doesn’t mean there’s nothing to see and do here.
+This “Garden Island” may not have the amenities of more developed islands like O’ahu, but that doesn’t mean there’s nothing to see and do here and Kauai Tours are the best way to see them all.
 Let’s take a peek at some of the best things to do, places to stay, and restaurants to visit on a tour of this magnificent island.

 Where to Eat

 As with anywhere else in the Aloha State, it’s easiest to find Hawaiian and Asian-themed restaurants in Kaua’i.
 One of the highest reviewed tropical-themed eateries on this island is Keoki’s Paradise near Kiahuna Beach.
 Guests visiting this restaurant enjoy picturesque views of the surrounding flora as well as lovely luau music.
 Just a few tantalizing items on Keoki’s Paradise‘s menu include encrusted ahi, teriyaki chicken, and a sustainable fish with ginger-cilantro sauce, and of course their famous HULA PIE!
 Although this restaurant seats 300, it can get pretty crowded during the height of tourist season.